Chipotle denies link to 'Supergirl' actor's illness

 “There have been no other reported claims of illness at the restaurant where (Jordan) dined.
 We take all claims seriously, but we can’t confirm any link to Chipotle, given the details he shared with us,” Chipotle spokesman Chris Arnold said via email.

-Chipotle is still recovering from a string of food safety lapses that started in late 2015, including a recent norovirus outbreak at a Virginia restaurant.
+Jordan’s allegations come as Chipotle is still recovering from a bruising string of food safety lapses that started in late 2015, including a recent norovirus outbreak at a Virginia restaurant.

 The Denver-based burrito chain’s stock has fallen about 60 percent since an E. coli outbreak in 2015.

 Shares of Chipotle fell as much as 6 percent to a near five-year low of $263.11 on Monday morning, but recouped most losses by afternoon.
-The stock closed down 0.7 percent.

-Reporting by Gayathree Ganesan and Uday Sampath Kumar in Bengaluru; additional reporting by Lisa Baertlein in Los Angeles; editing by Sai Sachin Ravikumar and Meredith Mazzilli
+The stock was last down 0.4 percent.
+(Reporting by Gayathree Ganesan and Uday Sampath Kumar in Bengaluru; editing by Sai Sachin Ravikumar)